ubcxzhang/ubcxzhang.github.io/_pages/about.md

 Area of Interest
 ======
-Dr. Zhang’s research focuses on developing and applying novel biostatistics methods and software tools to solve real-world problems in medical and biological research.
+Dr. Zhang focuses on developing and applying novel biostatistics methods and software tools to unravel the intricacies of big data in a wide array of domains, including medical research, agricultural sciences, economics, and the study of environmental ecosystems.
 His research interests include (1) Bioinformatics, (2) Biostatistics, (3) Machine learning, (4) Design of clinical trials, and (5) COPD.

 <!--
 Openings